fopelite/VerilogGuides/windows-scoop.md

 # Installing SystemVerilog on Windows using scoop

-In this guide we'll show you, how to install all necessary tools for synthesing or simulating your SystemVerilog projects.
+In this guide we'll show you, how to install all necessary tools for synthesizing or simulating your SystemVerilog projects.

 If you don't want to install scoop, check out our [manual guide](windows-manual.md).